-In the preliminary stages of image production I’m reconstituting printer’s ink and pouring and pulling it across a smooth paper surface.
+In the preliminary stages of image production I’m reconstituting printer’s ink and pouring and pulling it across a smooth paper surface with a large metal rule.
 This repetitive action and its ensuing forms connote the layering of present experiences over erased histories.
-In this current series I am merging photographs with the verso or negative image of a photographed drawing.
+In this series I’m merging photographs with the verso or negative image of a photographed drawing.
 These Digital Inverts and “Dupes” are composite photographs that resemble emulsive prints such as cyanotypes and albumen prints and other 19th century photographic processes.
-Blurring the boundaries between copy and original, these photographs diverge from their prototype and challenge the primacy of the initial mark, manifest in their digital manipulation and processing.
-An essential component in their mirroring processes is an implied transition from the corporeal to the spiritual, between conscious and unconscious worlds, and attempts to place the works within larger frameworks of inquiry.
+Blurring the boundaries between copy and original, the photographs diverge from their prototype and challenge the primacy of the initial mark, manifest in their digital manipulation and processing.
+An essential component in this mirroring process is an implied transition from the corporeal to the spiritual, between conscious and unconscious worlds, placing the work within larger frameworks of inquiry.
 The simple one to two-word naming system correlates to the imagery’s primordial aspects as well as to the act of duplication.
 In titling each piece, I look to describe a simple, guttural translation of form similar to the origins of speech.
 Pseudo-science functions as subtext to cloak themes of deception and desire.

 April 17 - May 15, 2015